Jon Oliva: Savatage

 The new name did not change the band's attitude or rave reviews.
 Quickly, Atlantic Records were becoming interested in the band, and label reps flew in from New York to see the band perform.
 Atlantic quickly got Savatage signed to a deal, but Savatage finished out their deal with Par, releasing EP The Dungeons Are Calling in 1984.
 The band's first release for Atlantic was unleashed in 1985, entitled Power of the Night, the album was produced by Max Norman, who had produced the legendary Ozzy Osbourne albums Blizzard of Ozz and Diary of a Madman as well as producing Megadeth's hit 1992 album, Countdown to Extinction among others.
 During this time, the band hired Johnny Lee Middleton to replace Keith Collins on bass duties due to musical differences.

 Savatage were finally getting exposure, but in 1986, the band released Fight for the Rock, a stab at mainstream success that was driven primarily by Atlantic.
 Jon himself refers to the record as Fight for the Nightmare.
 The material was written mostly by Jon and Criss in the kitchen of the apartment the band was staying in.
 Some of the songs were written in the studio, such as "Lady In Disguise."
 Atlantic put a lot of pressure on the band to become a radio friendly band and this resulted in the two covers of Free's "Wishing Well" and Badfinger's "Day After Day".
-Fans were confused by the sudden shift in sound the band took and sales did not meet expectations.
+Fans were confused by the sudden shift in sound Savatage took and sales did not meet expectations.
 Jon had however described the album as a good "musical and life experience".

-Jon then met Paul O'Neill, who saw that Savatage had the potential to be a big act.
+The commercial failure of Fight for the Rock nearly broke up the band, during which Jon auditioned for Black Sabbath and Criss had considered joining Megadeth; however, Jon decided that he and Criss "didn't want to split up", and were encouraged by Paul O'Neill to continue Savatage.
+O'Neill saw that Savatage had the potential to be a big act.
 1987's Hall of the Mountain King was released to critical acclaim and is cited by many fans as being one of the band's best works.
 Two music videos were released and received rotation on MTV, for "24 Hours Ago" and the title track.
-On the resulting tour, Savatage supported Megadeth and Dio, but Jon had many conflicts with Dave Mustaine, who at the time was a serious substance abuser.
+On the resulting tour, Savatage supported Dio and Megadeth, but Jon had many conflicts with the latter's lead singer Dave Mustaine, who at the time was a serious substance abuser.
 After hanging out with Mustaine on a 24-hour basis, after the tour, Jon entered rehab.